 LAS VEGAS — Two East Coast senators unveiled climate-change legislation Thursday aimed at reducing carbon emissions in the U.S. and lessening the nation''s dependence on foreign oil, according to the Las Vegas Sun.

-The American Power Act, written by Massachusetts Democrat John Kerry and Connecticut Independent Joseph Lieberman, outlines goals for reducing the nation''s carbon emissions by targeting the biggest polluters and providing incentives for businesses and individuals to reduce gasoline and electricity consumption, the article stated.
-Supporters include local utility NV Energy.
+, outlines goals for reducing the nation''s carbon emissions by targeting the biggest polluters and providing incentives for businesses and individuals to reduce gasoline and electricity consumption, the article stated.
+Supporters include local utility NV Energy

 Reception to the bill from environmentalists and the renewable-energy industry was lukewarm.
 Several national groups said the bill was a good starting point, but wouldn''t create the kind of change needed to seriously affect global climate change or create a new clean-energy economy, the article noted.